Pavan Cheruvu Named CEO Of Axovant Sciences

 Fellowship awarded to support work towards an MD in Medicine at Harvard University

-Pavan Cheruvu, MD, is the President and CEO of Axovant Gene Therapies, a publicly traded biotechnology company focused on the development of gene therapies for neurodegenerative disorders, including Parkinson's disease and rare pediatric diseases.
+PAVAN CHERUVU, MD, is the President and CEO of Sio Gene Therapies, a publicly traded biotechnology company focused on the development of gene therapies for neurodegenerative disorders, including Parkinson's disease and rare pediatric diseases.

 Pavan graduated summa cum laude from Duke University with dual B.S.E. degrees in biomedical and electrical engineering, graduated with a master's degree in Computer Science from Oxford University as a Rhodes Scholar, and obtained his medical degree in a joint program between Harvard Medical School and the Massachusetts Institute of Technology (M.I.T.).